Skip to main content

 For instance, curcumin from turmeric and resveratrol from grapes can directly inhibit the activation of NF-κB, a key transcription factor that acts as a master switch for inflammation.
 A 2024 study emphasized that women consuming a “rainbow of vegetables,” particularly those with deep purple and dark green colors, showed significantly lower levels of inflammatory markers.
 This validates the strategy of eating a diverse spectrum of plant foods to provide a broad range of anti-inflammatory inputs.

-Equally important is the balance of in your diet.
+Equally important is the balance of fatty acids in your diet.
 The modern Western diet is often skewed heavily towards omega-6 fatty acids (found in many vegetable oils and processed foods), which can be precursors to pro-inflammatory molecules.

 In contrast, omega-3 fatty acids, primarily found in fatty fish (like salmon, mackerel, and sardines), flaxseeds, and walnuts, are precursors to anti-inflammatory resolvins and protectins.
 These molecules are aptly named; their job is to actively resolve inflammation, signaling the immune system to stand down and initiating the cleanup and repair process.
 Increasing your intake of omega-3s while reducing omega-6s helps to shift the biochemical balance of your body towards resolution and away from persistent inflammation.